Get your home holiday-ready 🎄 SEE ALL IDEAS

 Organic Solvents

 Organic solvents, including methylene chloride, trichloroethylene, and other chlorinated hydrocarbons, are primarily used as degreasers for their ability to break down oils and grease.
-As a septic tank treatment option, they work well to break down the collected oils, fats, and greases in the bottom of the tank, but they can do their job too well by also breaking down much of the bacterial ecosystem.
+As a good septic tank treatment option, they work well to break down the collected oils, fats, and greases in the bottom of the tank, but they can do their job too well by also breaking down much of the bacterial ecosystem.

 Once these organic solvents leave the septic tank, they seep into the drain field along with the rest of the wastewater effluent, but they do not break down.
 Instead, organic solvents leak into the groundwater system and can cause significant ecological damage.
 Because of this hazard, organic solvents are banned from use in some states, and their use could potentially create liability issues if groundwater is contaminated.